grafana/loki/docs/architecture.md

 ## Read Path

-To summarize, the read path does the following:
+To summarize, the read path works as follows:

 1. The querier receives an HTTP/1 request for data.
-2. The querier passes the query to all ingesters for in-memory data and with a lazily-loaded fallback of the backing store.
+2. The querier passes the query to all ingesters for in-memory data.
 3. The ingesters receive the read request and return data matching the query, if any.
 4. The querier lazily loads data from the backing store and runs the query